-For the student who wants to be a professional physicist or go on to graduate school in physics.
-The minimum requirement is 136 credits.
-There is a senior research option.

-The B.A. in Physics

-For students who want to minor in another science or engineering or who are planning employment or graduate studies outside the sciences in fields such as medicine, law, business, journalism, secondary school teaching, etc. Instead of the normal advanced courses in physics, the candidate uses these slots for the minor in another area.
-The minimum requirement is 136 credits.
+The BS in Physics is for the student who wants to be a professional physicist or go on to graduate school in physics.
+The BA in Physics is for the student who wants to minor in another science or engineering or who are planning employment or graduate studies outside the sciences in fields such as medicine, law, business, journalism, secondary school teaching, etc. Instead of the normal advanced courses in physics, the candidate uses these slots for the minor in another area.